cajubelt/ai-climbing-guide/README.md

 ### StreamLit Interface

 1. Populate an ElasticSearch index as described above
+1. Fill in the same secrets as in the `.env` file in `.streamlit/secrets.toml`
 1. Run `PYTHONPATH=./src pipenv run python -m streamlit run ./src/core/chat_interface.py`

 A URL should print to the console for your AI Climbing Guide app.